carpenn/haute/docs/deployment/before-you-start.md

 # Before You Start

-If you're a pricing analyst used to tools like Radar or Emblem, some of the terminology in these docs will be unfamiliar.
+If you're a pricing analyst, some of the terminology in these docs will be unfamiliar.
 This page explains the key concepts you'll encounter - **no prior technical knowledge assumed**.

 You can skip this page if you're already comfortable with the command line and Git.
 Otherwise, read it once before diving into the target-specific guides.